rashidpbi/js-practice/docs/notes.md

 typeof NaN; //number

 //Further calculations with NaN will give you NaN again:

-//functions:-

-//functions are also objects

-*let b = function(){ return 7 }

-let a = b //points a to the function pointed by b

-let a = b()//points a to the value returned by function pointed by b

-//Objects

-let junk = {};
-junk = null; // Doesn't necessarily destroy an object.Instead, JavaScript is a garbage-collected language.

-//primitive values always existed in the js universe. objects and functions allows us to create our own values.

 // {} always gives a new one.hence {} =={} is false